michi-d/receptive_field_reverse_correlation/README.md

 This repository contains Python code for stimulus generation and data analysis for receptive field reconstruction of visual neurons using white-noise analysis.

-More on the method of reverse correlation of white-noise analysis is, e.g., reviewed in
+More on the method of reverse correlation or white-noise analysis is, e.g., reviewed in

 _Dayan, P., & Abbott, L. F. (2001).
 Theoretical neuroscience, vol. 806._